 NERDS

-NERDS meetings occur twice a year, with a focus on computability theory, broadly interpreted.
-They are open to all interested scholars in the region, regardless of your background or level in logic, and we encourage everyone connected with logic and computability to attend, learn something new, and make some logician friends.
+The New England Recursion and Definability Seminar meets twice a year, with a focus on computability theory, broadly interpreted.
+Meetings are open to all interested scholars in the region, regardless of your background or level in logic, and we encourage everyone connected with logic and computability to attend, learn something new, and make some logician friends.
 Some travel funding is available, thanks to the NSF grant supporting MAMLS.
 Anyone who is interested in attending and needs support for travel to NERDS should contact Russell Miller.
+The next NERDS meeting will take place on November 17, 2024, hosted by Dartmouth College in Hanover, NH.
+The speakers are Heidi Benham (UConn), Jason Block (CUNY), Reed Solomon (UConn), Java Villano (UConn), and Julia Williams (Bard College).
+Further details will be available on the NERDS website.

 GLaD